Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Acceptance of Containers

-Collection points must accept all containers covered by the DRS, provided they are empty, intact, and properly marked with a barcode corresponding to an eligible GTIN/EAN identification code, as well as identified with the official DRS symbol, the Volta® symbol, regardless of where they were purchased.
+Collection Points must accept all containers covered by volta, provided they are empty, intact, and properly marked with a barcode corresponding to an eligible GTIN/EAN identification code, as well as identified with the volta symbol, regardless of where they were purchased.
 It is mandatory to guarantee consumers the full refund of the deposit paid.

 Accessibility and Convenience

-Collection points must ensure that the areas designated for returning containers covered by the DRS are clearly signposted, visible, and easily accessible to consumers.
+Collection Points must ensure that the areas designated for returning containers covered by volta are clearly signposted, visible, and easily accessible to consumers.

 Storage